Botryolepraria

+Botryolepraria is a genus of byssoid (cottony) lichens of uncertain familial placement in the order Verrucariales.
+It has two species.
+The thallus is an uncorticated, three-dimensional network of free fungal hyphae that holds clusters of green algal cells suspended within the lattice, so under low magnification it can resemble a pale, granular Lepraria-like crust.
+Reports are mostly from shady, humid, protected microhabitats on sheltered rock (often limestone) or on tree bark, including cave entrances and damp woodland or swamp habitats.

 Taxonomy

 The genus was circumscribed by Antonio Canals, Mariona Hernández-Mariné, Antonio Gómez-Bolea, and Xavier Llimona in 1997, as a segregate of genus Lepraria, with the widespread and common lichen B. lesdainii as the type, and at that time, only species.
 The type specimen was collected by French lichenologist Maurice Bouly de Lesdain from a wall in Les Baraques (Calais, France).
 The genus name combines the Greek-derived botryon ("cluster of berries", referring to the microscopic shrub-like clusters of fungal hyphae and spherical algal cells) with its namesake genus, Lepraria.

 Although some later authors did not accept the proposed genus as different from Lepraria, later molecular analysis showed it to be genetically distinct.
 Although presumed to be a member of the Lecanoromycetes, its precise classification was not clarified.
-The genus has been subsequently been accepted by most lichenologists, and is considered to be a member of the Verrucariales with uncertain familial placement.
+The genus has subsequently been accepted by most lichenologists, and is considered to be a member of the Verrucariales with uncertain familial placement.
 A second species, found in the Neotropics, was added to Botryolepraria in 2010.
 Both species have similar morphology and secondary chemistry.

+A 2025 study that sequenced Floridian material identified as Botryolepraria sp. using fungal ITS and LSU markers supported placement of the genus within Verrucariales, but neither analysis recovered Botryolepraria as monophyletic.
+In both trees, additional taxa were included within the clade containing the two currently recognised species (Staurothele spp. in the ITS analysis, and Verrucaria elaeina in the LSU analysis), suggesting that wider sampling will be needed to resolve relationships and species limits.